-Read below to find information about the specifics of accessibility.
-If you have questions about how to implement any of the practices, feel free to contact FITC at 615-904-8189 or firstname.lastname@example.org.
+The links of the right side have information about the specifics of accessibility in different applications.
+If you have questions about how to implement any of the practices, feel free to contact FITC at 615-904-8189 or email@example.com.

 Students with disabilities comprise around 11% of typical university enrollment.
 (NCES study)

 Though students with a hearing or vision impairment do not represent the majority of students with a disability, many of the accessibility practices that provide access for these students (captioning, renderable text, keyboard navigation) aid the wider population of students with disabilities while providing enhanced media that are more useable by everyone.